 Primus Private School, located on the Dubai- Sharjah border area in Al Waaq'a, was previously known as Rajagiri International School.
-The school has undergone a brand transformation, whilst maintaining its Good rating by the KHDA for the 9th year in a row during the 2019-20 inspection process.
+The school has undergone a brand transformation, whilst maintaining its Good rating by the KHDA for the 11th year in a row during the 2019-20 inspection process.

-Primus Private School, previously known as Rajagiri International School, is a CBSE curriculum school, teaching boys and girls from Kindergarten to Grade 11 in 2018-19.
-The school will add Grade 12 in 2019-20, enabling students to complete their education from KG to their leaving certificate.
+Primus Private School (PPS), previously known as Rajagiri International School, is a CBSE curriculum school, teaching boys and girls from Kindergarten to Grade 12 as of the 2019-20 academic year.

 At the time of the last KHDA inspection in 2019-20, PPS had approximately 1,250 students (compared with 1,400 in 2019-20) and 79 teachers (far lower than the 108 of three years ago), together with three teaching assistants and five guidance counsellors, the majority of whom were Indian passport holders.
 This gives the school a teacher to student ratio of 1:16 (an increase from 1:13 at the time of the last inspection) with actual class sizes averaging 27-30 students, erring on the larger side.
 Teacher turnover was 22% n 2022, in line with the UAE average of 20-22%, although on the high side for an Indian led school, particularly as the figure was 19% in 2020.
 It is not a good situation to be in when a school is having to employ 1 in 5 teachers as new starters each academic year.